filecoin-project/FIPs/FIPS/fip-common_node_api.md

 ## Specification
 <!--The technical specification should describe the syntax and semantics of any new feature.
 The specification should be detailed enough to allow competing, interoperable implementations for any of the current Filecoin implementations. -->

-Using the OpenRPC specification format we define several groups of methods.
-These methods are defined in the OpenRPC specification found here: https://github.com/ChainSafe/filecoin-openrpc-spec.
+Using the [OpenRPC document](https://spec.open-rpc.org/#openrpc-document) format we define several groups of methods.
+This specification can be found here: https://github.com/ChainSafe/filecoin-openrpc-spec.
 A list of the methods is included below for posterity.

 All methods are reproduced identically to their present implementation in Lotus 1.26.1.
-Note that Lotus hosts two different API's at HTTP paths [`/rpc/v0`](https://github.com/filecoin-project/lotus/blob/v1.28.0-rc5/documentation/en/api-v0-methods.md) and [`/rpc/v1`](https://github.com/filecoin-project/lotus/blob/v1.28.0-rc5/documentation/en/api-v1-unstable-methods.md), with the latter being marked as _unstable_.
+> Note: Lotus hosts two different API's at HTTP paths [`/rpc/v0`](https://github.com/filecoin-project/lotus/blob/v1.
+> 28.0-rc5/documentation/en/api-v0-methods.md) and [`/rpc/v1`](https://github.com/filecoin-project/lotus/blob/v1.28.0-rc5/documentation/en/api-v1-unstable-methods.md),
+with the latter being marked as _unstable_.
 This document aims to specify the `v1` API.

 Categories have been assigned to indicate the identified use case (see Design Rationale).

+Node implementations must include all specified methods in their API without any modifications.

+Conformance to the specification requires the following conditions to be met:
+- For each method, the `name`, `paramStructure` and `deprecated` fields must match the specification.
+Additionally, the number and order of parameters much also match the specification.

+- For each parameter of a method, the `name`, `schema`, `required` and `deprecated` fields must all match the specification.

+- For the result of a method, the `name`, `schema`, `required` and `deprecated` fields must all match the specification.

-Node implementers must include all specified methods in their API without any modifications.
-Implementers may choose to provide additional methods beyond what is included in this specification.
-The endpoint used to serve RPC requests must be versioned acccording the majo
+Implementations may include additional fields in their OpenRPC documents.
+Implementations may also expose additional methods beyond what is included in this specification.

 ## Methods